 All participants are required to be equipped with:

-- Liquid container that you can fill up at the refreshment stations.
-A plastic cup or similar.
-We do not provide disposable cups.
+- liquid container that you can fill up at the checkpoints (as we do not provide disposable cups).

 Other equipment we strongly recommend bringing in your backpack or similar: